JereKuusela/valheim-dream_texts/publish/README.md

 # Dream Texts

-Allow changing dream texts and conditions.
+Allows changing dream texts and conditions.

 Install on all clients and on the server if you want to sync the dreams (modding [guide](https://youtu.be/L9ljm2eKLrk)).